Written by: Taylor Sheridan

 I can’t fault this film.

-This is a story of Kate (Emily Blunt) an FBI agent, thrown into the world of a Mexican drug cartel and the CIA’s fight to control the violence.
+This is a story of Kate Macer, (Emily Blunt) an FBI Critical Incident Response Group Agent, thrown into the world of a Mexican drug cartel and the CIA’s fight to control the violence.
 And like Kate, we, the audience don’t know where it’s all going to lead.

 This was a very well thought-out film: story, characters, soundtrack, cinematography and editing all combined to create tension and to keep the audience guessing.
 Sicario is more about the tension then violence.
 If the violence didn’t add to the story, then it wasn’t included.
 Clever devises and the imagination of the audience was left to piece the action together.